You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit introduces you to existing and emerging technology and how it applies to design.
 In this unit you will learn about how technology is used in the design process and to design solutions.
 Designers need to be familiar with technology to aid them in the design process as well as being able to create products that take advantage of emerging technologies.

-This unit introduces students to the foundational concepts of scenography through a study of historical shifts in live performance design.
-'Scenography' is the art of creating performance environments incorporating elements such as set, sound, light, new media and costume within space; driven by the performance text; and shaped by the performer and director for a live audience.
-This unit addresses the development of scenography for theatre, dance and opera (particularly within a broader historical discussion); and how these developments continue to influence contemporary performance design.
-Through this investigation, the unit covers the development of a broad range of techniques, technology and terminology used in contemporary design practice.
+This unit will introduce you to scenography through a study of key historical shifts, foundational concepts and techniques in live performance design.
+'Scenography' is the art of creating performance environments incorporating elements such as set, sound, light, new media and costume within space; driven by a performance text; and shaped by the performer and director for a live audience.
+This unit covers the evolution of scenography for theatre, dance and opera; and how these developments continue to influence contemporary performance design.
+KRB120 is ideal for students interested in designing, directing/choreographing, managing, performing and/or technically facilitating live works.
+The unit introduces a broad range of design techniques, technology and terminology used in contemporary performance practice.
 As the first unit in the Scenography minor, this foundation unit serves as preparation for more detailed and practical investigation in subsequent units.

 This unit addresses artistic practices and narratives that, for historical, societal or political reasons, have struggled to find a safe place and a voice in our cultural landscape.
-Through direct engagement, the unit will provide foundational knowledge of the sensitivities of practice and protocols to enhance communication and appropriate professional conduct when collaborating with artists and cultures from diverse backgrounds.
+Through direct engagement and individual self-reflection, the unit will provide foundational knowledge of the sensitivities of practice and protocols to enhance communication and appropriate professional conduct when collaborating with artists from diverse backgrounds and cultures.
 An appreciation of how performance and story manifest across distinct cultural boundaries and history is essential for a comprehensive understanding of theatre practice in the 21st century.
-Theatre practitioners require an awareness of cultural practices and protocols, and empathy for the multiplicity and complexity of a diverse, globalised world, to ensure the voice of Australian theatre reflects a true picture of contemporary society.
+Theatre practitioners require an awareness of cultural practices and protocols, and understanding of the multiplicity and complexity of a diverse, globalised world, to ensure the voice of Australian theatre reflects a true picture of contemporary society.

-This unit engages theoretically and practically with interaction, reaction, participation and co-creation in the theatrical experience with emphasis on comedy.
-The critical and creative theories and techniques needed to cultivate self-awareness, other-awareness, play, improvisation and vocal and physical technique constitute the central focus of the unit.
+This unit engages theoretically and practically with interaction, reaction, participation and co-creation in non-realistic approaches to acting with emphasis on the different styles of comedy.
+The critical and creative theories and techniques needed to cultivate self-awareness, other-awareness, play and improvisation in acting in different styles, constitute the central focus of the unit.
 The basic premise of performance is sharing the conspiracy of theatre with the creative collaborators, fellow performers and, most importantly, the audience.
-Being comfortable with the uncertainty of the live act and empowered by its dynamism and ephemerality are key aspects of the development of the responsive performer.
+Being comfortable with the uncertainty of the live act and empowered by its dynamism and ephemerality are key aspects of the development of the responsive actor.
 A combination of exercises and scene study will deepen the understanding and playing of action in the comedic mode.
-Building on the skills learned in The Authentic Performer, this unit provides you with the skills necessary for the development of a confident and versatile performer.

-This unit introduces concepts and techniques needed to develop performance writing, either individually as a playwright or in collaborative and devising contexts.
+This unit introduces concepts and techniques needed to develop storytelling and script writing skills, in a range of contexts including live performance.
 It develops professional dramaturgical proficiency in research, analysis, reflection and the giving and receiving of feedback.
-An understanding of storytelling forms and the development of performance texts are fundamental communicative tools for artists.
-This unit builds on the social, historical and cultural contexts of performance introduced in ‘Plays that Changed the World’ and introduces a suite of professional practice skills-sets, including dramaturgy in performance-making; understanding traditions of First Nations’ storytelling and writing for performance.
+An understanding of storytelling forms and the development of scripts are fundamental communicative tools for artists.
+This unit introduces a suite of professional practice skills-sets, including understanding traditions of First Nations’ storytelling; dramaturgy in performance-making and writing for performance.

 This unit develops an appreciation of theatre innovation in both historical and contemporary contexts.
 It addresses concepts attributed to postdramatic theatre, immersive theatre forms, theatre as a hypermedium, and audience-centred work.
 Throughout history theatre has responded to changes within society and has developed styles that have reinterpreted and reinvented the notions of character, tension, audience, site, time and narrative.
 One way to understand new and radical theatre styles is to investigate the historical and contemporary contexts that are shaping current theatrical practice.
 These practices give rise to theatre that is responsive to site, places the audience at the centre of the experience and engages with non-linear narrative form.
 Understanding this enables theatre-makers to develop informed choices about where to locate, describe and promote their practice and product.
 This unit explores forms that reinvent notions of audience, narrative, space and linear time.

-This unit investigates creative roles and organisational systems towards an understanding of conventional and emerging forms of leadership.
-Through engagement with important practitioners and best-practice models, you will investigate the dynamics of effective collaboration within contemporary contexts, focusing on a personal point of interest.
-The unit addresses principles and practice of research and conceptual development, as well as the resulting plans and pitches required in professional environments.
-While leadership can take many forms, in this context its purpose is to achieve a unified creative vision.
-Whether within conventional hierarchical structures or collaborative models, delivering creative outcomes requires not only knowledge of the personal, logistical and artistic processes of creation, but also an understanding of the creative processes to safely navigate from concept to fullest expression.
+This unit investigates notions and functions of leadership in the fields of theatre, drama and performance.
+Through engaging with models of directorial best-practice and examining influential practitioner-leaders, you will unpack the process of leading creativity from both a collaborative and personal perspective, with the aim of achieving a unified creative vision.
+Whether within conventional hierarchical structures or collaborative models, delivering creative outcomes requires not only knowledge of the personal, logistical and artistic processes of creation, but also an understanding of the processes to safely navigate from concept to fullest expression.

 This unit develops a critical understanding of the social dimension of work in the media and entertainment industries.
 It introduces core concepts and debates, analytical frameworks, and the professional practices necessary to understand and employ effective management principles in the media and entertainment industries.
 The unit looks at management theories and practices, and how the often social and collaborative mode of work in the media and entertainment industries shapes managerial identities, roles and strategies.
 It also provides you with a broad overview of what obstacles and challenges to expect, such as managing teams and collaboration within and across diverse contexts in a rapidly evolving industry environment.
-Ultimately, it develops a solid theoretical foundation, essential for media and entertainment professionals that you will apply to authentic project management activities in the second and third year of the Entertainment Industries course.
+Ultimately, it develops a solid theoretical foundation, essential for media and entertainment professionals that you will apply to authentic project management activities later in your course.

-This unit provides an introduction to some of the complexities of the global fashion system and is intended to provide foundational knowledge and skills to pursue further studies in fashion communication.
-It aims to develop your conceptual understanding of fashion as both an everyday cultural form and a complex global industry.
-Learning in this unit will be important in order to gain an appreciation of the breadth of the fashion system and fashion cultures.
+This unit provides an introduction to fashion communication and is intended to provide foundational knowledge and skills to pursue further studies in fashion communication.
+It aims to develop your understanding of fashion as both an everyday cultural form and a complex global industry.
+Learning in this unit will be important in order to gain an overview of the global fashion system and fashion cultures.
 You will develop and practise foundational fashion communication skills alongside learning how to apply key theoretical ideas to understanding fashion.
 This unit will provide you with the conceptual basis to pursue further studies in fashion communication.

 This unit is in the developmental stage of the program and provides you with a foundational knowledge of environmental and social impacts of fashion production and consumption.
 Throughout the unit you will examine the environmental and social impact of different industry business models, materials and production methods in order to develop the skills and mindset to apply more sustainable practices.
 It also introduces fashion systems as complex supply chains spanning raw fibre through to manufacturing, design, retailing and garment use, disposal systems at end of life, fibre and textiles, industry structures, and business models grounded in sustainable and ethical practices.